 Pins [17 & 19] Reset switch lead - Connects to the Reset Switch lead from the system's case.
 The reset switch is used to "cold-boot" the system without actually turning off the power, reducing wear and tear on the power supply.

-Pins [2, 6, 8 & 10] Keyboard lock switch lead - Pins 2 & 6 connect to the power LED from the system's case, Pins 8 and 10 connect to the case-mounted keylock switch.
+Pins [2 & 6] Suspend LED lead - Pins 2 & 6 connect to the case-mounted Suspend LED switch.

 Pins [14 & 20] Speaker connector - Connects to the Speaker lead from the system's case.